 It is important to remember that you are not alone.
 Currently, it's thought that up to 1 in 10 women have some degree of endometriosis, so it is more common than we think.

 If you feel your problems are not being heard, it is worth taking information leaflets on the condition with you to the doctor or contacting Endometriosis UK for more advice and information.
 The charity has a helpline offering advice and support.
-It also runs online support groups so women experiencing these symptoms can meet others in a similar situation.
+It also runs online support groups so women experiencing endometriosis period pain can meet others in a similar situation.

 Endometriosis treatment options

-There are a range of treatments available that can help women suffering with the symptoms of endometriosis.
+There are a range of treatments available that can help women suffering with endometriosis symptoms.
 These include painkillers, laxatives to help constipation and treatments to help bloating and tummy cramps.
 Your doctor may also suggest a hormonal treatment.
 Occasionally, surgery is required.